-Here starts also a trek to Beni Mellal, which further down leads through a gorge which is up to 600 m deep.
+Here starts also a trek to Beni Mellal, which further down leads through a gorge that is up to 600 m deep.

-Morocco differs from other countries of Africa and has rather many similarities to Europe.
+Morocco differs from other countries in Africa and has rather many similarities to Europe.
 Or rather – it has its own "style" for natural and cultural landmarks.

 For nearly a thousand years, storytellers have gathered in the Jemaa el Fna, the legendary square of Marrakech, to recount ancient folktales and fables to rapt audiences.
 But this unique chain of oral tradition that has passed seamlessly from generation to generation is teetering on the brink of extinction…